 It is important to remember that marriage revokes a will, and so any pre-existing Wills that you may have had in place are likely to have been revoked by your remarriage, unless they were explicitly made “in contemplation of marriage”.

-What kind of Will should I make after my second marriage – is there such a thing as a second marriage typical Will?
+Is there such a thing as a second marriage typical Will?

 The good news is that the law offers an excellent solution to dealing with this, which can be tailored to the individual family circumstances.
 A second marriage typical Will would involve putting in place what is called a life interest trust for the benefit of the surviving spouse, on the first death.
 This allows the surviving spouse the right to receive the income from the estate of the first to die for their lifetime, and it also entitles them to the right to live in the marital home, for life.
 On the second death, the capital belonging to the first to die has meanwhile been ring-fenced within the life interest trust for the ultimate benefit of their children.